rijs/fullstack/README.md

 ##### Examples

-You can also grab this demo by doing a `git clone` on the [vanilla example from the examples repo](https://github.com/pemrouz/ripple-examples) or exploring the examples.
+You can also grab this demo by doing a `git clone` on the [vanilla example from the examples repo](https://github.com/pemrouz/ripple-examples) or explore the other examples.

 ## API